 Jordan Super.Fly 4 Marvin the Martian

 The Marvin the Martian colorway of the fourth Super.Fly proves that the decades old partnership between Looney Tunes and the Jordan brand is still very much alive.
 This version of the shoe features the characteristic green, red, and black colors of the famous Looney Tunes character.
 This shoe became so popular with fans, especially the little ones, largely because of a commercial that Jordan produced to promote it.
 In the video, Blake Griffin and Marvin the Martian are in a dunking contest.
-Blake Griffin tops an already over-the-top performance by Marvin when he dunked in his Super.Fly 4 with the Marvin the Martian (ironically) colorway.
+Blake Griffin tops an already over-the-top performance by Marvin when he dunked in his Super.Fly 4 Marvin the Martian (ironically).

 Jordan Super.Fly 4 Superhawks

-Like some of the shoes of Kevin Durant and LeBron James, the unofficial signature shoes of Blake Griffin also cross over to other sports.
+Like some of the signature basketball shoes of Kevin Durant and the King LeBron James, the unofficial signature shoes of Blake Griffin also cross over to other sports.
 The Seahawks colorway of the Super.Fly 4 straightforwardly references the Seattle Seahawks, the team of Jordan brand signee Earl Thomas.
 The shoe features the characteristic college navy and action green colors of the American football team.